ManageIQ/manageiq-ui-service/README.md

 ### Install Repository and Prerequisites

 - Have the [ManageIQ](http://github.com/ManageIQ/manageiq) repo cloned into a directory named `manageiq`, and ready to be started.
+See [here](https://github.com/ManageIQ/guides/blob/master/developer_setup.md) for the steps reqiured to setup ManageIQ.
 - Have this repo as a sibling to the `manageiq` directory:
 `git clone git@github.com:ManageIQ/manageiq-ui-self_service.git`.
 - Have nodejs **0.10.46** and npm **3.10.7** installed ([NVM](https://github.com/creationix/nvm) is a popular solution